ltrgoddard/thesis/temp.markdown

 ii.
 Prynne and little magazines, 1955–66
 ----------------------------------------

-Prynne’s involvement with little magazines begins as early as his time in the sixth form at St Dunstan’s College, where in 1955 he was instrumental in the revival of a school publication, *Six*, which had last appeared in 1948.
+Prynne’s involvement with little magazines began as early as his time in the sixth form at St Dunstan’s College, where in 1955 he was instrumental in the revival of a school publication, *Six*, which had last appeared in 1948.
 Billed as ‘an unofficial production undertaken by members of the Sixth Form’, *Six*’s 1955 issue was edited by Prynne, and